A staple in Middle Eastern cuisine, Lebanese Rice Pilaf is made with vermicelli noodles toasted in clarified (rendered)

 People often ask why I would ever move back to Michigan after living in Boston for 9 years and the answer is simple: family.
 I moved home so I could get back into the kitchen with my family.
 I’m excited to be partnering with Bon Appetit and Epicurious to talk about the importance of face-to-face time in the kitchen.
 If I’m being honest, there’s probably nothing more important in the world.

 Lebanese Rice Pilaf is probably the second recipe I mastered growing up, shortly after my Aunt Vieve’s Classic Hummus with Toasted Pine Nuts.
-Why I waited over 4 years to share it with all of you is beyond me but please accept my sincerest apologies.
+Why I waited to share it with all of you is beyond me but please accept my sincerest apologies.

 I plan to make up for lost time by giving you my family’s secrets to the perfect Lebanese Rice Pilaf: fluffy, nutty and slightly toasted.

 - You must soak the rice.
 I have vivid memories standing in the kitchen with my Aunt Paula and my mom watching them soak the rice.
 Traditionally they would use a bowl, rub the rice, rinse out the water and repeat with fresh water until it came out clear.
 I find it’s easier to use a fine mesh strainer because I would always lose some of the rice when replacing the rinsing water in the bowl.
 The secret is to rub the rice between your fingers so that you remove as much of the excess starch as possible.
 By eliminating the surface starch you will end up with perfectly fluffy rice that doesn’t clump together.

 - Clarified Butter!
 We call it Syrian butter but you may know it as ghee or rendered butter.
 It’s all the rage with paleo folks but we’ve been eating it our whole life.
 My Aunt Paula makes it for us and you can easily make it yourself.
 Clarified butter gives the vermicelli and the rice that mouth-watering nutty, toasted flavor that you simply can’t get by using olive oil or regular butter.
 If you don’t want to make it, you can still find it at your local grocer or online.